niti007/Ai-Mock-Interview/README.md

 - **ResourceRecommender**: Combines parsed data and interview performance to generate personalized resource recommendations.

 - **QuestionGenerator**: Produces interview questions tailored to technical, behavioral, and competency-based interview types.

+- **Answer Evaluator**: Evaluates your answer and provide you a detailed feedback.

 - **Streamlit UI**: Provides an interactive and user-friendly interface.